fastmachinelearning/qonnx/README.md

 You can read more about the BOPS metric in [this paper](https://www.frontiersin.org/articles/10.3389/frai.2021.676564/full), Section 4.2 Bit Operations.

+### Qkeras to Qonnx Converter

+To see details about the qkeras converter and potential limitations check this [document](docs/qkeras-converter/qkeras_to_qonnx.md)

 ### Development

 Install in editable mode in a venv: